top of page

 In 55 career OJHL games, he owns a 2.02 goals-against average and a .922 save percentage, along with six shutouts and a 45-6-0 record.

-Now in his third junior season, Drillen-Roach has found more stability in a competitive crease splitting time with Hayden Jeffery.
+Now in his third junior season, Drillen-Roach has found stability in a competitive crease, sharing duties with Hayden Jeffery.

 “We push each other every day,” he said.
 “It’s a really good environment.”

-Much of his development has come from those around him, especially now with Golden Hawks goaltending coach Mike Murphy.
+He credits much of his development to those around him, including Golden Hawks goaltending coach Mike Murphy.

 “He gives us little details to work on and follows up after games,” Drillen-Roach said.
 “You listen to everything he says because of how accomplished he was.”